Now that you've installed WipperSnapper on your board - let's learn how to use Adafruit IO to interact with it!

 Feathers contain GPIO pins that can be configured either as an input or an output.
 The "Create LED Component" screen tells WipperSnapper to configure a general-purpose output pin connected to the LED on your Feather as a digital output so you can turn the LED on or off.

-The Feather ESP32-S2 has a built-in LED located at pin D13.
-Select this pin as the LED Pin and click Create Component
+The ESP32-S3 TFT Feather has a built-in LED located at D13 (LED).
+Select this pin as the LED Pin and click Create Component.

 Behind the scenes, Adafruit IO sends send a command to your board running WipperSnapper telling it to configure the GPIO pin as a digital output.
 Your Feather's page shows the new LED component.